 sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y

-In order to run Linux GUI applications on Bash On Ubuntu on Windows, you must:
+In order to run Linux GUI applications using WSL, you must:

 In order to run graphical Linux applications, you’ll need an X server.

 VcXsrv is the only fully open source and up-do-date native X server for Windows.
 Download and run the latest installer, then locate the XLaunch shortcut in the Start Menu, and click it.